apptentive/apptentive-ios/README.md

 Surveys
 -------
-The surveys module is found in `modules/ApptentiveSurveys`.
-To use, add it to your project, add `ATSurveys.h` to your project and link against `libApptentiveSurveys.a`
+To use surveys, add the `ATSurveys.h` header to your project.

 You can check for available surveys after having set up `ATConnect` (see above) by calling `[ATSurveys checkForAvailableSurveys]` and registering for the